 References: Paul Magin, Catalogue essay.
 The Murrumbeena Boyds.
 Just Like Us: but different.
 Glen Eira City Council Gallery, Melbourne, 2006; Brenda Niall, The Boyds, Melbourne University Press, July, 2002.

 George Henry Johnston OBE (20 July 1912–22 July 1970) was an Australian journalist, war correspondent and novelist, best known for his trilogy of semi-autobiographical novels: My Brother Jack, Clean Straw for Nothing and A Cartload of Clay.

-Johnston was raised in Elsternwick and attended local schools.
-This upbringing is evident in My Brother Jack which details the Elsternwick and Ripponlea areas during the period between the world wars.
+George was raised in Elsternwick and attended local schools, evident in My Brother Jack which details the Elsternwick and Ripponlea areas between the world wars.

-Johnston was the father of four children, daughters Gae and Shane and two sons Jason and the poet Martin Johnston.
-From the names of his children, he created the pseudonym Shane Martin, under which he published a total of five novels.
+He had four children, daughters Gae and Shane and two sons Jason and the poet Martin Johnston.
+From the names of his children, he created the pseudonym Shane Martin, under which he published five novels.

 George Johnston was appointed an Officer of the Order of the British Empire (OBE) in 1970 for services to literature.
 He died later that year, aged 58.